Alejandro Nieto

-Alejandro Nieto (born in Montevideo, 7 January 1988) is a Uruguayan rugby union player who plays for Champagnat.
+Alejandro Nieto (born 7 January 1988 in Montevideo) is a Uruguayan rugby union player who plays for Champagnat.
 He was a member of the Uruguay squad at the 2015 Rugby World Cup.

 He has been an active participant in the Uruguay qualifying run for RWC 2019, gaining the final place in pool D. This included victories over Canada, Namibia, Russia and Spain.

 In 2019 Nieto signed for the Houston SaberCats.

 Personal

 Nieto attended St Catherine's School and the Crandon Institute.